How to Improve Your Time Management in Exams

 By Zayna Dar, Founder, Shuhari Tuition

-Ask any student what the hardest part of sitting an exam is and there’s a good chance they’ll mention time management.
+Ask any student what the hardest part of sitting an exam is and there’s a good chance they’ll mention the time limit.
 There never seems to be enough of it.
-Without good time management, even the most hardworking students can struggle to showcase what they really know.
+Without good time management skills, even the most hardworking students can struggle to showcase what they really know.
 Even if you’ve revised thoroughly, running out of time can leave you walking out of the exam hall thinking, ‘If only I’d had another ten minutes.’

 Exams come with the challenge of working against the clock.
 The timer doesn’t slow down because you’ve reached a difficult question, and it certainly won’t pause while you try to figure out the best way to answer it.
 Every minute counts, which is why learning how to manage your time gives you the best chance of picking up as many marks as possible.